transloadit/go-sdk/README.md

 fmt.Printf("You can view the result at: %s\n", info.Results["resize"][0].Url)
 ```

-For more example, take a look at [`examples/`](https://github.com/transloadit/go-sdk/tree/master/examples).
+For examples on how to use templates, non-blocking processing and more, take a look at [`examples/`](https://github.com/transloadit/go-sdk/tree/master/examples).

 ## Installation